dotnet/designs/proposed/logging-generator.md

 - _It would be nice if we could make use of a language feature to provide a declarative approach to logging._

 Similar to using `LoggerMessageAttribute`, we showed that the builder approach also reduces boilerplate code.
-If we could come up with an complete design presented for `CustomLoggerParamsBuilder` which allows for usage of format specifiers, in a way that is also efficient while keeping ILogger message structure for consumers, then we could take advantage of it to write log messages.
+If we could come up with an complete design presented for `LogMessageParamsBuilder` which allows for usage of format specifiers, in a way that is also efficient while keeping ILogger message structure for consumers, then we could take advantage of it to write log messages.
 It would however need to be combined with an analyzer which warns against its usage on compilers older than C# 10, because of the reasons we established in the Q & A above.

 ### Benefits with the source generator approach: